Parkbee/assessment/devops/readme.md

 * Cost-efficience
 * Following the best practices
 * Fix (or don't) bugs if you spot them
-* Share your
+* Don't expose your cluster's API to the whole internet

-## Technical questions

-Please, put answers to the following questions in the a [technical.md](./technical.md).
+* Don't set the environment variables in the [Dockerfiles](./docker)

-1.
-2.

 We thank you for your time in completing this assessment.
 If you have questions or comments, please forward them to the person who assigned you the assessment.